AlexJReid/blog/content/posts/dynamo-import.md

 When ready to try out an approach with DynamoDB, it's a hassle to then create the items through the AWS Console or CLI.

-On my way to work this morning, I hacked together a script to ease the process of loading from a spreadsheet of a specific format into a DynamoDB table.
+So, on my way to work this morning, I hacked together a script to ease the process of loading from a spreadsheet of a specific format into a DynamoDB table.

 It's available at https://github.com/AlexJReid/dynamodb-dev-importer

 The script: